RobbieG15/servoControl/README.md

 ## Contact

 Send an Email to `robbieg1515@gmail.com` regarding any additional controller requests or to report the occurence of bugs while using.
-I am aware that better input checking needs to be implemented in all of the code.
+I am aware that better input checking needs to be polished in all of the code.